pkhuong/pkhuong.github.io/source/_posts/2020-07-07-flatter-wait-free-hazard-pointers.markdown

 I see the real value of the construction in proving that wait-freedom is achievable,[^not-obvious] and that the key is atomic memory-memory copies.

 [^not-obvious]: Something that wasn't necessarily obvious until then.
-See, for example, [this article presented at PPoPP 2020](https://arxiv.org/abs/2001.01999), which conjectures "making the original Hazard Pointers scheme or epoch-based reclamation completely wait-free seems infeasible;" Blelloch was in attendance, so this must have been a fun session.
+See, for example, [this article presented at PPoPP 2020](https://arxiv.org/abs/2001.01999), which conjectures that "making the original Hazard Pointers scheme or epoch-based reclamation completely wait-free seems infeasible;" Blelloch was in attendance, so this must have been a fun session.

 In this post, I'll show how to flatten down that abstraction tower into something practical with a bit of engineering elbow grease, and come up with wait-free alternatives to the usual lock-free hazard pointers